cpsamtec/virtuin/README.md

 - **build** :  __development__ or __release__.
 In development mode GUI will display
 extra components to help such as stdout and stderr of your tasks.
 - **dockerCompose** : embedded docker compose file
   - source : the actual source of the docker compose file.
-Please see Docker for more information about docker and docker compose files.
+Please see the [docker website](https://docs.docker.com/compose/compose-file/) for more information about docker and docker compose files.
 - **taskGroups** : describes all your your tasks arranged into groups.
 It consists of
   - name : descriptive name of the group
   - description: more information about the function of the group
-  - autoStart: if true when the collection is still loaded the first task will be immediatly executed of this group.
+  - autoStart: if true when the collection is loaded for the first time the first task will be immediatly executed.
 Default __false__
   - mode: __user__ or __managed__.
 In __user__ mode the operator can run
   any tasks in any order and reset the statuses of tasks in a group.
   In __managed__ your task on completion will inform the GUI via a rest service which tasks are able enabled and which statuses should be reset.
 Default __user__
+  - **stationCollectionEnvPaths** : an object where the keys are station names (VIRT_STATION_NAME) and the values are a file path to a collection.env on a station.
+  If the current station name matches a key, the corresponding path will be used to read the collection.env.
+The variable VIRT_COLLECTION_ENV_PATH will also be set to this path which is useful to specify where your source files are while developing.
   - **tasks** : list of Task objects.
 Only one task can execute at a time in a group.
     - name : descriptive name of the task
     - description: more information about the function of the task
+    - data: key value pairs of data you would like passed to your task.
+The special key virt_stations is an object with keys of station names (VIRT_STATION_NAME) with the value been an object of data.
+If the current station name matches it will take the corresponding data and merge it into the general data.
+Data from the general will be overwritten if the are any duplicate keys.
     - dockerInfo: how Virtuin is to execute your program in a running docker service.
       - serviceName: The name of the docker service
       - command: the command to run